-Your class will become immersed in a local landscape to discover the knowledge of the early Europeans.
+By immersing your class into a local landscape they will discover the journey of the Blackfoot, Metis and early Europeans.
 Our inter-disciplinary approach teaches:

-- Inquiry based learning about plant identification and uses.
+- Inquiry based learning about plant identification and habitat.

-- Exploratory learning about the relationships between trees, plants, sunlight and the animal interactions within the eco-systems.
+- Exploratory learning about interactions between trees, plants, sunlight, slope and wildlife within 4 Eco-systems.

-- The human impact on the landscape over time.
-How different world views create very different outcomes for a landscape.
+- The human impact on the land over time.
+How different world views, create very different outcomes for a landscape.

-Our Plants as Food and Fibre program is best experienced on the trail at Long Prairie loop, west of Turner Valley.
-This land is and was ranching country and was once home to the Lakota Sioux First Nation, and contested by the Blackfoot people.
+Our Plants as Food and Fibre program, is best experienced on the trails at Long Prairie loop, west of Turner Valley.
+This land is and was ranching country and was once home to the Lakota Sioux First Nations, and was contested by the Blackfoot people.

-- This journey through the land, as a band of Blackfoot people, a group of Métis fur traders, a family of Russian ranchers and a family of Ukrainian farmers, who are all looking for a home in the same landscape is the theme of this educational program.
+- This journey through the land, as a band of Blackfoot people, a group of Métis fur traders, a family of Russian ranchers and a family of Ukrainian farmers, who are all looking for a home within the same landscape, is the theme of this educational program.